ScriptRaccoon/pongpong/README.md

 6. All scores\* are recorded on the leaderboard, which defaults to 5 entries but can be expanded to show all entries.

 \*We decided to store _all_ scores instead of always just keeping the 5 best ones in the database so that the number can be changed at any time in the future and also since, say, one could retrieve the best 5 scores of the last week.

+## Server-side validation

+When a user starts a game in the browser, a corresponding game is also initialized on the server.
+Each hit of the ball is communicated with the server.
+The score is based on the number of hits that the server recieved.
+Also, the hits are rate limited.
+This rules out "obvious" cheating attempts.

 ## Setup